SciML/DiffEqDocs.jl/docs/src/features/performance_overloads.md

 # [Jacobians, Gradients, etc.](@id performance_overloads)

 The DiffEq ecosystem provides an extensive interface for declaring extra functions associated with the differential equation's data.
-In traditional libraries there is usually only one option: the Jacobian.
+In traditional libraries, there is usually only one option: the Jacobian.
 However, we allow for a large array of pre-computed functions to speed up the calculations.
 This is offered via the `DiffEqFunction` types which can be passed to the problems.